Online Safety Alerts - Think Before you Scare

 Additional sources of support for young people experiencing mental health difficulties are:

-All adults should celebrate the exciting things, both on and offline, and provide sensible advice and assistance if children are taking risks.
+Professionals and parents/carers should celebrate the exciting things, both on and offline, and provide sensible advice and assistance to children.
 If educational settings have specific concerns relating to the safety and wellbeing of any members of their community, they should always follow the appropriate safeguarding procedures.

 Online dangers will always exist, much like in the real world.
 Partnership working and empowering adults as well as children and young people how to manage and mitigate risk is essential.